Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    Create a `classes` directory within the `ALFRESCO_HOME/tomcat/shared` directory, if it does not already exist.

+1. Locate the `hpi-overrides.properties` file in the `Web Applications` folder of the alfresco-content-accelerator-base-package.

-1. Copy the `hpi-overrides.properties` file onto the /alfresco classpath, for example, `ALFRESCO_HOME/tomcat/shared/classes` directory.
+   Copy this `hpi-overrides.properties` file onto the tomcat classpath, for example, into the`ALFRESCO_HOME/tomcat/shared/classes` directory.

 1. Verify the secureBrowserCookies configuration.
 If you are planning to setup SSL then secureBrowserCookies should be set to `true` (this is the default), else it should be `false`.

    There are two places where this config will need to be updated:

-   * `hpi-overrides.properties` on the tomcat classpath, for example, `ALFRESCO_HOME/shared/classes/` directory.
+   * `hpi-overrides.properties` on the tomcat classpath, for example, `ALFRESCO_HOME/tomcat/shared/classes/` directory.
    * `ALFRESCO_HOME/tomcat/webapps/ocms/assets/config/config-overrides.js`

 1. (OPTIONAL) This step is only required if using the Policy and Procedure Content Accelerator solution: